smikhalevski/doubter/README.md

 }).strip();
 ```

-You can derive the new shape and override the strategy for unknown keys:
+Derive the new shape and override the strategy for unknown keys:

 ```ts
 const myShape = d.object({ foo: d.string() }).exact();